For our JustVA Fund, the Foundation has prepared specific answers to several frequently asked questions. Click on the FAQ to view the answer.

 - Use advocacy and/or community organizing as key engagement and power building strategies; and

 - Reach jurisdictions, counties, or regions in Virginia, with some work being done at the state-level.

 What do you mean by advocacy and organizing?

-There are varying definitions for advocacy, organizing, and civic engagement.
+There are varying definitions for advocacy and organizing.
 The following definitions from our colleagues resonate the most with the Weissberg Foundation.